 For most people, a primary estate planning goal is ensuring that family members are provided for in the event of death or incapacity.
 Deciding who you wish to protect and provide for within your estate plan may appear to be the easiest part of accomplishing this goal; however, you may have inadvertently overlooked an important member of the family – your pet.
 If so, you are not alone.
-Pets are frequently overlooked in an estate plan because people are not aware it is possible to include a pet, they don’t think it’s necessary, or they are unsure how to include a pet.
-The good news is that the estate planning attorneys at Anderson, Dorn & Rader, Ltd. can help you incorporate pet planning into your overall estate plan to provide you the peace of mind of knowing exactly how your pet will be cared for if you are unable to provide that care yourself at some point in the future.
+Pets are frequently overlooked in a Nevada estate planning because people are not aware it is possible to include a pet, they don’t think it’s necessary, or they are unsure how to include a pet.
+The good news is that the Nevada pet planning attorneys at Anderson, Dorn & Rader, Ltd. can help you incorporate pet into your overall estate plan.
+We are here to give you peace of mind when you know exactly how your pet will be cared for if you are unable to provide that care yourself at some point in the future.

 Anderson, Dorn & Rader, Ltd

 Americans have a unique relationship with animals in that we truly consider pets to be part of the family.
 Americans are number one worldwide for both dog and cat ownership.
 In fact, we have twice as many dogs as the number two country (Brazil) and 50 percent more cats than the next closest country (China).
 We also love to spoil our pets, spending $50 billion on our pets annually.
 Have you ever bought your pet a birthday present?
 If so, you are among the one in three Americans who admit to doing so.
 How about paying for professional photographs of your pet?
 One in four Americans loves their pet enough to want professionals photos.
 If your pet is a member of the family, shouldn’t you provide for your pet in your estate plan?